sidchristos/WebReskilling/README.md

 ## Steps to Run the Project:

 ### Frontend:
-1. Navigate to the `reskill-frontend-app` folder.
+1. Navigate to the `Frontend` folder.
 2. Install dependencies: `npm install`
 3. Run the React app: `npm run dev`

 ### Backend:
-1. Navigate to the backend project folder.
+1. Navigate to the `Backend` folder.
 2. Install dependencies: `npm install`
 3. Start the Node server: `npm start`